 - Highlight a word or phrase (or image) and choose "Insert Link" in edit mode.

 Add a link for email.

 - Now add an email link so people can email you.
 Add text that says something like "Send me email."
-Highlight the part of the text that you want to use as a hyperlink and then click to the "Add/Edit Link" icon.
+Highlight the part of the text that you want to use as a hyperlink and then go to the menu and choose "Insert Link."

 - Insert the following HTML code: mailto:email@example.com where e5student is your username.

 - Now add an image.
 You can use the one below if you right-click on the image and select "Save Image As" and save it to the Network Place you defined previously.
 IMPORTANT: You must upload a copy of the image you want in your website, otherwise it will not be available when users browse your site.

 - At the desired location in your website, choose Insert->Image and upload the image from your Network Place.